Read and rate the best solutions below by giving them a "thumbs up".

 Regarding the dust that falls inside the block while drilling, I used the hose attachment on my vacuum cleaner to suck out the dust, that also works great.

-The lights I used were the mini 20 set with only on plug on one end, they are not the end to end type of light, that way all the lights fit inside with the cord and plug hanging out.
+The lights I used were the mini 20 set with only a plug on one end, they are not the end to end type of light, that way all the lights fit inside with the cord and plug hanging out.

 I tie a bow on the front of my block and also attach 2 smaller round Christmas ornaments for a little extra flair.
 These make beautiful gifts.